On and off relationship

 Eight Valve Group A Golf II GTI at the 1986 Rally Monte Carlo. (https://en.wheelsage.org/volkswagen/golf/21398/pictures/kpwkk3/)

 When the regulations changed for 1987 the Golf II GTI 16V was competing for overall wins, but as the level of competition changed as well, victories wouldn't come easy.
 Wittmann was replaced by Erwin Weber (co driven by Matthias Feltz) while lead driver Eriksson was retained.
 The season wasn't bad, Eriksson/Diekmann won the Cote d'Ivore Rally which was the first overall WRC win for VW.
-In the manufacturers championship VW finished 4th and Eriksson was only bettered by the three main Lancia drivers across the season, but it was clear that this was all you could hope for with a naturally aspirated 2WD car and only two events were entered across the 1988 and 1989 seasons.
+In the manufacturers championship VW finished 4th and Eriksson was only bettered by the three main Lancia drivers across the season.
+VW Motorsport chief Klaus-Peter Rosorius could certainly be happy with the results his small squad achieved with such a simple car.
+The writing was on the wall though, a naturally aspirated 2WD car was not sufficient to fight for overall victories and only three events were entered across the 1988 and 1989 seasons.

 Speaking of driven wheels, a 4WD homologation special called Rallye Golf went on sale in 1989.
 It was a peculiar car, instead of a turbocharger it used a so called G-Lader, a scroll type supercharger and didn't utilize the available 16V head.
 Furthermore it used the standard Syncro system, an early form of part time 4WD that engaged the rear axle via a viscous coupling when the front started to slip.
 Good enough as a traction aid, but inadequate for a rally car.
 VW tried to rectify this by homologating a rear differential without the viscous coupling in 1991, but by then the WRC campaign was already abandoned, as VW only entered three events in 1990.
 The pairing Weber/Feltz was chosen for the single entry on all three occasions and achieved a 3rd place finish in New Zealand.
 In 1991 VW won the German Rally Championship, apart from this near perfect season the Rallye Golf proved both uncompetitive and unreliable.
 It was even joked at the time that the G-Lader was changed more often than the tyres.